aantron/bisect_ppx/doc/advanced.md

 - Now, if you build while the environment variable `BISECT_COVERAGE` is set to `YES`, the files in `src` will be instrumented for coverage analysis.
   Otherwise, the tag does nothing, so you can build the files for release.
-So, to build, you want to run something like:
+So, to build, you will have two targets with commands like these:

         # For tests
         BISECT_COVERAGE=YES ocamlbuild -use-ocamlfind \